joyrijith/Real_Estate_Sale_Connecticut/README.md

 6. Using Google Looker, creating visualizations and dashboards <br>

 ## Prerequisites
-- **GCP**
+- **GCP** :
  To run this end to end pipline, the user would need access to GCP. <br>
  In GCP, create service account for this project and have the following access **BigQuery Admin**, **Storage Admin**, and **Compute Admin** <br>
  Create the json key in the service account and save the private key generated <br>
  Save the private key file in the root folder of mage to be able to access GCP using mage
-- **dbt** Create user access in dbt for developing models
+- **dbt** : Create user access in dbt for developing models
-- **docker** To compose and build mage
+- **docker** : To compose and build mage
-- **Google Looker Studio**  Create user access for building visualizations.
+- **Google Looker Studio** :  Create user access for building visualizations.
 ## Running the Project
 - **Clone the Repository** : Clone the repository in your local machine
 - **Download Terraform** : Donwload Terraform and set path of the Terraform file in your environment variable , and install Terraform plugin from Hashicorp in your VS code
-- **Setting Terraform** : We use GCP as the cloud platform for our project.
+- **Setting Terraform** : GCP is the cloud platform for this project.
 Navigate to Terraform folder -> set the region to your region and update the  project name to your GCP project id
-- **Initializing Terraform** :  Run terraform init which will set your working directory having congiguration files.
+- **Initializing Terraform** :  Run terraform init which will set your working directory having configuration files.
 - **Terraform Plan** : Execute terraform plan which shows the changes that are done in the config which will take affect when Terraform Apply in executed.
 - **Terraform Apply** : This will build the resources in GCP (GCS and BQ) needed for this project
 - **Setting up Mage** : Go to Mage project folder and run docker-compose build and docker-compose up which will build the run docker-compose.yml file to run Mage